 They say that everything is big in Texas, but that’s usually true for al of America.
 We like big things, and expect big portions when we go to restaurants and bars.

 In fact, did you know that 25 years ago an average bagel was 140 calories, but today your average bagel is twice as big and 350 calories?
-Same goes for sodas, pizza, and just about everything else!
+The same goes for sodas, pizza, and just about everything else!

 This portion-size problem is evident at the bar as our wine, beer, vodka, and cocktail portions are often too big.